-36% of the workforce is aged between 35-49 and a further 27% of the workforce is aged between 50 and 59.
+32% of the workforce is aged between 35-49 and a further 22% of the workforce is aged between 50 and 59.
 The proportion of its workforce aged 25-34 is slightly higher than the local government average, generally showing a slight positive trend.

 Port Stephens Council has made significant improvements in attracting younger employees over recent years.
-We have increased our participation of Generation Y employees to 28% of our total workforce in the last financial year, up from only 19% in the 2014 year.
-Our Generation X employees remain stable at 35% over the same period and our Baby Boomer employees have decreased from 45% to 37% of our total workforce.
+We have increased our participation of Generation Y employees to 49% of our total workforce which has almost doubled from only 22% in the 2014 year.
+Our Generation X employees have decreased from 36% to 27% over the same period and our Baby Boomer employees have decreased from 41% to 22% of our total workforce.